Calamus bousigonii: Ecology

-The species grows in evergreen forest, where it has stems that yield cane from 5 to 15m long.
+The species grows in evergreen forest, where it has stems that yield cane from 5 to 15 m long.

-Occurring in the stunted-forest community, called forêt sempervirente basse de montagne by Pauline Dy Phon, in Bokor National Park, Kampot Province, Cambodia, the climber grows at elevations up to 1014m.
+Occurring in the stunted-forest community, called forêt sempervirente basse de montagne by Pauline Dy Phon, in Bokor National Park, Kampot Province, Cambodia, the climber grows at elevations up to 1014 m.

-In Bạch Mã National Park, central Vietnam, which predominantly has tropical and subtropical monsoon evergreen rainforest, it grows at elevations from 400 to 1000m, in areas of 50-60% forest cover.
+In Bạch Mã National Park, central Vietnam, which predominantly has tropical and subtropical monsoon evergreen rainforest, it grows at elevations from 400 to 1000 m, in areas of 50–60% forest cover.
 Locally the species is called ‘alone-rattan’ or ‘faithful-rattan’ because if a plant of one sex is found then a plant of the opposite sex will be nearby.
-The single-stemmed (not clumping) plant grows to 5-6m in the park, and is noted for its big parallelogram-shaped leaf, with a wrinkled surface and wavy border.
+The single-stemmed (not clumping) plant grows to 5–6 m in the park, and is noted for its big parallelogram-shaped leaf, with a wrinkled surface and wavy border.

 Subspecies bousigonii has rachis bracts that are strictly tubular and for the most part intact, not splitting, and the first order branches are inserted at the mouth of the bracts.
 The smitinandii subspecies is "one of the most attractive of all Thai rattans ... glossy undulate diamond-shaped leaflets and its neat low habit give it considerable horticultural potential[, a]mong Thai species it is very distinctive."
 John Dransfield.
-Subspecies smitinandii is a slender rattan, clustering and growing up to 10m, rarely to 20m, it often flowers and fruits at 2-3m.
-Its stems without sheaves are 4-8mm in diameter.
-The leaf sheath is densely covered in solitary spines, 1-13mm long.
-The bracts on the smitinandii rachis are elongate, split for at least half their length, opening out and becoming flattened and tattering; first order branches are inserted about half way along length of the bracts.
+Subspecies smitinandii is a slender rattan, clustering and growing up to 10 m, rarely to 20 m, it often flowers and fruits at 2–3 m.
+Its stems without sheaves are 4–8 mm in diameter.
+The leaf sheath is densely covered in solitary spines, 1–13 mm long.
+The bracts on the smitinandii rachis are elongate, split for at least half their length, opening out and becoming flattened and tattering; first order branches are inserted about halfway along length of the bracts.

 In peninsular Malaysia, Calamus species have different flowering seasons, a mechanism to maintain reproductive barriers or to divide pollinator resources, C. bousigonii has peak flowering in November–December.

 Uses

 Basket making is carried on using the long cane from this palm in Cambodia.

-The rattan is collected for local use in Bạch Mã National Park, Vietnam, where the height the palms grow to demonstrates that over-harvesting is not occurring.
+The rattan is collected for local use in Bạch Mã National Park, Vietnam, where the height the palms grow to demonstrates that overharvesting is not occurring.

 The people in the buffer-zone of the park use rattan locally for traditional uses (construction, weaving, home-products), but it is also sold and traded, providing the second-most important source of income for poor and landless households (rice is the most important), while the majority of households use it as an income source.
-There has been over-exploitation of rattan sources in the area.
+There has been overexploitation of rattan sources in the area.